openedx/open-edx-proposals/oeps/processes/oep-0056-architectural-advisory-process.rst

 Synchronous Architecture Advisory Forum meeting
 -----------------------------------------------

-The approach to the Advisory Process advocated for in `Scaling the Practice of Architecture, Conversationally <https://martinfowler.com/articles/scaling-architecture-conversationally.html>`_ centers around the "Architecture Advisory Forum", a synchronous meeting where the group reviews ADRs, Architectural Principles, Tech Radar blips, etc.
+The approach to the Advisory Process advocated for in `Scaling the Practice of Architecture, Conversationally <conversationally_>`_ centers around the "Architecture Advisory Forum", a synchronous meeting where the group reviews ADRs, Architectural Principles, Tech Radar blips, etc.

 We see three significant problems with the idea of having such a forum: